 Step 9: Mock Interviews – Practice Like It’s Real

-Rehearse conducting mock interviews before the real one.
+- Rehearse conducting mock interviews before the real ones.

-You can use pramp, interviewbuddy, scaler mock interviews.
+- You can use Pramp, Interviewbuddy, and Scaler mock interviews.

-Practice whiteboard or pen-paper solutions (not all IDE)
+- Practice whiteboard or pen-paper solutions (not all IDEs)

 Tip: Record your mock, notate filler words, body language, and how well you explain your approach.